 Hobby Farm Loans

-More & more Australians are opting for a “green change” & are heading into the countryside to live on the land.
-Although living on a small farm or lifestyle block can be an exciting lifestyle change, it can be difficult to finance.
+More and more Australians are opting for a ‘green change’ and are heading into the countryside to live on the land.
+Although living on a small farm or lifestyle block can be an exciting change, they- can be difficult to finance.

 The majority of lenders do not lend for properties that are over 10 hectares (25 acres) in size.
 So how can you finance the purchase of a larger hobby farm?

 How much can you borrow?

 - Land size up to 10 ha: You can borrow up to 95% of the property value.